 These arrangements have no direct effect on the determination of prices for these customers.

 PRICING FOR DISTRIBUTED GENERATION

-Prices for distributed generation, and payments from Powerco to distributed generators for avoided cost of transmission (ACOT) and network support services are set according to the Distributed Generation Policy, available here.
-Powerco does not currently have any electricity distribution services which receive prices from distributed generation.
+Prices for distributed generation, and any payments from Powerco to distributed generators for network support services, are set according to the Distributed Generation Policy, available here, and in line with Part 6 of The Code.